 Thus, PAN can contribute to the pollution of remote clean air areas, but has also strong influence on the oxidising power of the atmosphere.
-After photolytic destruction during daytime re-formation of PAN at night is possible.
-The fact, that it has no important natural sources in the stratosphere, is an advantage of PAN compared to ozone as indicator of hydrocarbon-NO_x photochemistry.
+After photolytic destruction during day-time re-formation of PAN at night is possible.
+The fact, that contrary to ozone it has no important natural sources in the stratosphere, is an advantage of PAN over ozone as indicator of upper tropospheric hydrocarbon- NO_x photochemistry (Singh, 1987).

-Up to now there exists no global dataset of upper-tropospheric PAN.
+Up to now there exists no global dataset of uppertropospheric PAN.
 Only a few airborne campaigns covering supra-regional areas have been performed in the free troposphere, e.g. the Global Tropospheric Experiment/Transport and Atmospheric Chemistry Near the Equator-Atlantic (GTE/TRACE A) experiment above the Tropical and South Atlantic (Singh et al., 1996) and the Pacific Exploratory Mission (PEM) Tropics-A campaign above the Pacific (Singh et al., 2000a).
 These missions were dedicated to study the extent and composition of the southern hemispheric biomass burning plume during September/October 1992 and 1996, respectively.
 Another airborne campaign off the west coast of North America, the Intercontinental Transport and Chemical Transformation 2002 (ITCT 2K2) project, was carried out to investigate the intercontinental PAN transport from East Asia (Roberts et al., 2004).
-Most of the other PAN data available are groundbased measurements in the boundary layer in highly polluted as well as very remote regions (Temple et al., 1983, Beine et al., 2000, Gaffney et al., 1999, Jacobi et al., 1999).
-Whereas all these airborne and groundbased measurements employed in-situ techniques, only quite recently the first detection of upper-tropospheric

-PAN in infra-red remote sensing spectra was reported (Remedios et al., 2006).
-The analysed dataset was obtained with the balloon-borne MIPAS instrument (MIPAS-B2) (Fischer and Oelhaf, 1996; Friedl-Vallon et al., 2004).
+Most of the other PAN data available are groundbased measurements in the boundary layer in highly polluted as well as very remote regions (Temple et al., 1983; Beine et al., 2000; Gaffney et al., 1999; Jacobi et al., 1999).
+Whereas all these airborne and groundbased measurements employed in-situ techniques, only quite recently the first detection of upper-tropospheric PAN in infrared remote sensing spectra of MIPAS/ENVISAT and of the balloon-borne MIPAS instrument (MIPAS-B2) was reported (Allen, 2005a; Remedios et al., 2006, 2007).
+The MIPAS-B2 instrument is described in Fischer and Oelhaf (1996) and in Friedl-Vallon et al. (2004).